ZoeMacf/shortrestcafe/README.md

 * Firefox
 * Safari (Emulated through Browserstacks)

-There are no issues using the site on Google Chrome or Firefox, however on Safari the sticky header is pushed lower leaving a gap above when scroling through the page.
-I would like to look into coding for Safari browers in future so that this can be factored into the site and future projects.
+There are no issues using the site on Google Chrome or Firefox, however on Safari the sticky header is pushed lower leaving a gap above when scrolling through the page.
+I would like to look into coding for Safari browsers in future so that this can be factored into the site and future projects.

 | Feature Tested  | Outcome  | Test Performed  | Result  | Pass/Fail  |
 |---|---|---|---|---|